mhorpheus/test/DFIR-Hotline.md

 Fill in remaining fields depending on availability of information.

 ### Shift Turnover
-The `iris-shift-turnover` Slack channel is for communicating with the previous and next shift rotation personnel about action items that the next shift needs to be aware of and to facilitate turnover of cross-regional Hotline or Triage calls.
+The `IR-hotline` Slack channel is for communicating with the previous and next shift rotation personnel about action items that the next shift needs to be aware of and to facilitate turnover of cross-regional Hotline or Triage calls.
 At the end of every shift, the `Primary` on-call member should communicate any items of interest to the on-coming shift for awareness.
 If no calls are received during a shift, there should still be clear communication provided to that effect.
 It must be clearly communicated whether the following Geography is needed to take any action(s) in relation to events during the previous shift(s).
-A person taking over a shift, should also "check in" in `iris-shift-turnover` channel to ensure continuous communications.
-PagerDuty integration with Slack posts notification to `iris-shift-turnover` about every Hotline call, allowing to trace back recent activity.
+A person taking over a shift, should also "check in" in `IR-hotline` channel to ensure continuous communications.
+PagerDuty integration with Slack posts notification to `IR-hotline` about every Hotline call, allowing to trace back recent activity.

-The `iris-shift-turnover` channel used to hand over shift, should not be confused with `#iris-hotline-ic` channel where a discussion about hotline cases is taking place.
-As a rule of thumb, `#iris-shift-turnover` channel is more focused on hotline calls itself (administrating them) and related tasks hand over, while `#iris-hotline-ic` is more focused on handling incidents raised by hotline calls, less concerned about the hotline call itself.
+The `IR-hotline` channel used to hand over shift, should not be confused with `IR-triage-scoping` channel where a discussion about hotline cases is taking place.
+As a rule of thumb, `IR-hotline` channel is more focused on hotline calls itself (administrating them) and related tasks hand over, while `IR-triage-scoping` is more focused on handling incidents raised by hotline calls, less concerned about the hotline call itself.

 At the end of an Incident Responder’s shift please ensure:
  - All voicemails have been responded to, which means that all `Incident` tickets in PagerDuty with voice messages have been acted upon and closed in PD to avoid any "leftovers".